abey79/vpype/docs/fundamentals.rst

 While layer processors are executed multiple times, once for each layer they are targeted to, global processors are executed only once and apply to all layers.
 Depending on the command, they may or may not have layer-related parameters, although there is no rule about that.

-For example, the :program:`write` command uses all layers in the pipeline to generate a multi-layer SVG file.
-The :program:`rotate`, :program:`scale`, and :program:`skew` transformation commands are also implemented as global processors because they use the center of the geometry as reference (by default), although they also accept a `--layer` option which makes them behave much like a layer processor.
+For example, the :ref:`cmd_write` command uses all layers in the pipeline to generate a multi-layer SVG file.
+The :ref:`cmd_rotate`, :ref:`cmd_scale`, :ref:`cmd_scaleto`, and :ref:`cmd_skew` transformation commands are also implemented as global processors because they use the center of the geometry as reference (by default), although they also accept a `--layer` option which makes them behave much like a layer processor.

 .. _fundamentals_units: